Velocidex/velociraptor-docs/content/blog/2020/2020-04-16-velociraptor-e48a47e0317d/_index.md

 We opened this article by imagining a world where experienced forensic practitioners could transfer and encode their knowledge and experience into actionable artifacts.
 Velociraptor’s artifacts help to bring this vision to life — allowing experienced users to encode their workflow in VQL artifacts opens these techniques up to be used by other practitioners in a more consistent and automated fashion.
 We hope to inspire a vibrant community of VQL Artifact authors to facilitate exchange of experience, techniques and approaches between practitioners and researchers alike.

 Velociraptor is available under an open source license on [GitHub](https://github.com/Velocidex/velociraptor).
 You can download the latest Velociraptor release and use it immediately, or clone the source repository and contribute to the project.
 You can also contribute VQL snippets or artifacts directly to the project in order to share commonly used artifacts with the larger community.

+{{% notice tip %}}
-> About the author: Mike Cohen is a digital forensic researcher and senior software engineer.
+About the author: Mike Cohen is a digital forensic researcher and senior software engineer.
 He has supported leading open-source DFIR projects including as a core developer of Volatility and lead developer of both Rekall and Google’s Grr Rapid Response.
 Mike has founded Velocidex in 2018 after working at Google for the previous 8 years in developing cutting edge DFIR tools.
 Velocidex is the company behind the Velociraptor open source endpoint visibility tool.
+{{% /notice %}}